"It is a strength and sign of resilience to acknowledge anything that may be interfering with our happiness."

 Why Sensory Distraction Works for Anxiety

-• Interrupt racing or intrusive thoughts
+• Interrupt racing thoughts

 • Reduce emotional overwhelm